davatorium/rofi/mkdocs/docs/1.7.3/rofi.1.markdown

 Default: *enabled*

-`-xserver-i300-workaround`

-Workaround for bug in Xserver.
-See issue #611 and #1642 on the rofi issue tracker.

-Default: *disabled*

 ## PATTERN

 To launch commands (for example, when using the ssh launcher), the user can enter the used command-line.
 The following keys can be used that will be replaced at runtime: